Firecrafter703/cse15l-lab-reports./LabReport1.md

   When logging in for the first time, the terminal will mention a fingerprint.
   Say Yes

   You should have the terminal ask for your passcode.
-Keep in mind that the CHARACTER SOF THE PASSCODE DOES NOT SHOW when you type stuff
+Keep in mind that the CHARACTERS OF THE PASSCODE DOES NOT SHOW when you type stuff

 If you got this, you are in